kubeshop/testkube/docs/docs/testkube-pro-on-prem/articles/usage-guide.md

 ## Installation of Testkube Enterprise and an Agent in the same cluster

 We have a simplified installation process to allow to deploy everything in a single cluster.
-You can find all the details at [the Testkube Quickstart][testkube-quickstart].
+You can find all the details at [the Testkube Quickstart](../../articles/install/quickstart-install.mdx).

 ## Installation of Testkube Enterprise and an Agent in multiple clusters